 Once you identify macro and micro conversions, you can set them up as goals in your GA account and assign them a value.
 The value you establish doesn’t have to be a monetary value.
 It can be a relative value using a point system.
 The whole purpose of establishing a value is to help you determine which activities are most important in terms of leading to a macro conversion.

 If you’re using digital ads on Facebook, or if you’re using a MailChimp email campaign to drive traffic to your website, you must tag your ads so that they can be measured in Google Analytics.
 Fortunately, Google has a free URL builder tool that’s easy to use and which allows for tracking clicks regardless of the source.
 You can also place notations in GA to explain sudden spikes in page views and other metrics.
 For example, if a direct mail campaign hits households in the third week of May, you should note this in Analytics.
 That way, eight months from now you’ll know why page views went up.
 Without this notation, you’ll spend too much time scratching your head wondering what the hell happened.

 Google Analytics and Google Ads are both powerful tools for digital marketing.
 Linking them together makes them real dynamite.
 You’ll have access to detailed information that will help you make smarter decisions with Google Ads.

 Is your marketing producing results?

 If you’re not sure if your marketing is working, you are not alone.
-The Coronavirus has disrupted every aspect of our lives, and that includes our marketing and they way people consume media.
-It would be wise to assess your marketing strategy now.
 Call us or complete the form below for a FREE, no-obligation consultation.
 We can help you maximize your ROI without breaking the bank or taking up tons of your time.